garden-io/garden/docs/reference/module-types/container.md

   timeout: 1200

 # Specify build arguments to use when building the container image.
+#
+# Note: Garden will always set a `GARDEN_MODULE_VERSION` argument with the module version at build time.
 buildArgs: {}

 # Specify extra flags to use when building the container image.
 Note that arguments may not be portable across